 This allows for an overall closer shave without any danger of infection or razor burn.

-Speaking generally, shaving soap usually has higher-quality ingredients that allow for heightened performance.
+Speaking generally, best shaving soap usually has higher-quality ingredients that allow for heightened performance.

-Shaving soaps, on the other hand, generally have straightforward, natural ingredients list.
+Best shaving soaps, on the other hand, generally have a straightforward, natural ingredients list.
 For those who are truly invested in the quality of their shave, there’s no better option.

-It also improves the shaving experience of men with all hair types from thick to thin and everything in between (except maybe of course a back shaver).
+It also improves the shaving of men with all hair types from thick to thin and everything in between (except maybe, of course, a back shaver).

 Before you run out and sink your money into a shaving soap, you’ll want to learn a little of the lingo.

-The three major types of shaving soaps are as follows:
+The three major types of best shaving soaps are as follows:

 Their only downfall is that they do tend to be costlier than their semi-hard or croap competitors.
 However, their harder pucks mean they last longer and (in some cases) are well worth the higher price.

 If you’re here, it probably means you value the shaving experience.
-No wet shave is a cheap shave.
+No wet shaving is a cheap shave.

-If you want to feel like you’ve just gotten out of one of those classic chairs for the barber shop in some old-school professional’s store, then you’re after quality.
-When it comes to quality, cost makes all the difference.
+If you want to feel like you’ve just gotten out of one of those classic chairs for the barbershop in some old-school professional’s store, then you’re after quality.
+When it comes to quality, the cost makes all the difference.

 Their goal is to serve as the perfect compromise between triple-milled and croaps: they have most of the benefits of the former, with the softness of the former.